UniversalAdministrator/lycheejs-library/README.md

 ## Overview

-This is the lycheeJS Library that can be used in your existing projects.
+This is the lycheeJS Library that can be used standalone in your existing projects.
 The upstream project [lycheeJS](https://github.com/Artificial-Engineering/lycheeJS.git) is an `Isomorphic Engine`, this project is the `Isomorphic Library` which lacks essential features such as the `lycheejs-*` tools and the Fertilizers.